 "Dogs' lives are too short.
 Their only fault, really." - Agnes Sligh Turnbull

 Like humans, all dogs go through the natural process of aging, and need special care to live their lives to the fullest.
+As the American Veterinary Medical Association points out, Pets Are Living Longer Than Ever Before.
 Keeping your dog healthy is an important factor in helping your older dog enjoy life in his later years.

 Dogs may suffer from dementia or incontinence as they age, and it is important to help your pet navigate through these issues.
 Also, behavior issues may pop up with elderly dogs that were not present during their younger years.
-Always consult with your veterinarian and dog trainer to identify issues correctly and provide gentle help to your dog.
+Always consult with your veterinarian and Choose A Good Dog Trainer to identify issues correctly and provide gentle help to your dog.

 - Dogs, like people, need regular exercise.
 Give your senior dog adequate exercise, but adjust it as your pet’s abilities dictate.